CollabCodeTech/collabcodetraining-frontend/CONTRIBUTING.md

 6. Submit your pull request.

 We use [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) so unless your PR is a `hotfix`, your feature branch must be created from the `develop` branch.

-TIP: This [Git extension](https://github.com/nvie/gitflow) makes Git Flow a piece of cake
+**TIP:** This [Git extension](https://github.com/nvie/gitflow) makes Git Flow a piece of cake.
+GitKraken also has [built-in support](https://support.gitkraken.com/git-workflows-and-extensions/git-flow/) for GitFlow

 ## Styleguides
 ### Git Commit Styleguide